How to Route to a Device with Undefined Raceway

-Position the field-routed device, within the jump distance to the last segment of raceway, which you are going to model.
+Position the field-routed device, within the jump distance to the last segment of raceway that you are going to model.

 This tells Paneldes that this is a "jump out" segment for field routed cables to use.

-This tells Paneldes that this device's cable can "jump" to a segment within 50' of its location.
+This tells Paneldes that this device's cable can "jump" to a segment up to a maximum of 50' from its location.

-The length of the cable will be calculated up to the "jump out" segment and then 50' will be added, regardless of the device proximity to the jump out segment.
+The length of the cable will be calculated up to the "jump out" segment and then 50' will be added, even though in the model, the device is closer to the "jump out" segment.

 It is recommended that dedicated field routed conduits are placed on the model at strategic jump locations rather than using the major arterial raceways as "jump out" segments.
 This will give better routing results.